 Right now, I'm helping a local small business in the Philippines.
 It is an agriculture-based food company that offers healthy products like Stevia Sweeteners, Blueternatea flowers, Tarragon, and adlai pastries.

-You can help them by visiting their site, trying their products, or recommending them to your friends.
+Please help worthy small businesses in your area by visiting their websites, trying their products, or recommending them to your friends.
 Thanks for taking the time to read.